Back to all posts

 Before you even think about moving it, make sure all water, gas, and electrical lines are safely and completely disconnected.
 Handling this yourself can be tricky and heavy work.
 When you hire a professional for your installation, they typically include the removal and proper disposal of your old unit as part of the service.
 This takes the final, cumbersome step off your plate and ensures it’s handled correctly and safely.

-Keeping Your New Water Heater Running Smoothly
+How to Maintain Your New Water Heater

 Getting your new water heater installed is a great first step, but a little routine care will ensure it runs efficiently and safely for years to come.
 Think of it like a car—regular check-ups prevent major breakdowns.
 By staying on top of a few simple tasks and knowing what warning signs to look for, you can extend the life of your unit and keep the hot water flowing without a hitch.

-Your Go-To Maintenance Checklist
+A Simple Maintenance Checklist

 To get the most out of your new water heater, a little regular maintenance is key.
 We always suggest having a professional inspect it once a year to catch small issues before they become big problems.
 A crucial part of this check-up is the anode rod—a small, replaceable part that sacrifices itself to prevent the tank from rusting from the inside out.
 It’s a huge job for a little component!
 You should also flush the tank annually to clear out sediment buildup, which can hurt performance and efficiency.
 Always check your manufacturer’s manual for specific steps, as following their guidelines will help protect your 6- to 10-year warranty.

-Setting the Right Temperature for Efficiency
+Find the Perfect Temperature for Savings

 Finding the right temperature for your water heater is a balancing act between safety and comfort.
 Most units are factory-set to 120°F, which is hot enough for daily use and helps prevent scalding.
 While some people turn it up to 140°F to kill bacteria, this significantly increases the risk of burns, especially for children or elderly family members.
 If you do opt for a higher temperature, it’s a good idea to install anti-scald devices on your faucets.
 Setting the right temperature not only keeps your family safe but also helps you manage your energy bills by not overheating water unnecessarily.